League Board Roles

 Volunteer Director

 Do you fancy yourself something of a matchmaker?
 The volunteer director pairs up eager helpers from the community with those who need a hand.
-You know the skills, gifts, and abilities of neighbourhood residents and use that knowledge to help organize people to help run events like the pancake breakfast or Christmas party, coordinate volunteers to shovel snow, enlist those who are interested in sitting on a committee, and keep track of this precious information.
+You organize people to help run events like the pancake breakfast or Christmas party, and keep track of this precious information.
+You collaborate with the membership, events and sports directors to connect with interested volunteers.
+Ex-officio member of large event subcommittees such as Highlandia and hall fundraising.

 Past-President